 The 2016 census revealed a surprising statistic: the number of Canadians over age 55 rose an astonishing 87 percent between 1996 and 2006.
 Demographics in Canada are continuing to change as the population ages.
-In fact, there are now more Canadian seniors than there are children under the age of 14, for the first time in national history.
+There are now more Canadian seniors than there are children under the age of 14, for the first time in national history.

-Seniors are abandoning their large homes in suburbs and small cities to move into apartments in dense, walkable neighborhoods.
-This coincides with rising demand from Millennial's and members of Generation Z who are also attracted to smaller living spaces in large, urban areas.
+Seniors are abandoning their large homes in suburbs and small cities to move into apartments in dense, walkable neighbourhoods.
+This coincides with rising demand from Millennials and members of Generation Z who are also attracted to smaller living spaces in large, urban areas.

 One significant trend real estate investors should watch is the fact that seniors are increasingly moving into “younger” cities, causing them to age rapidly.
 Changing demographics and tastes are leading to tightly constricted urban housing markets and a glut of larger properties in suburbs and smaller metro areas.
 Real estate investors must learn how to leverage these changes to their advantage.

 Understanding shifting demographics in the different regions of Canada can help real estate investors make more informed decisions.
 Whether you’re fixing and flipping a property or are hoping to hold a rental asset for the long-term, pay close, careful attention to the way demographics impact the value and sale-ability of your property.

 Canada’s most populous province is also among its fastest-ageing.
 While the Greater Toronto Area (GTA) has many cities with low populations of people over the age of 55, North Ontario towns like Kawartha Lakes have as many as 43 percent of residents that are senior citizens.

 Ottawa and Toronto, Canada’s centers of political and economic power, respectively, both have populations of 55 and over hovering around 30 percent.